 Financial Services Office

-The Financial Services Office licenses and regulates payday lenders, mortgage and other non-bank lenders, mortgage servicers, escrow agents and companies, and other financial service providers.
+The Financial Services Office licenses and regulates payday lenders, mortgage and other non-bank lenders, and other financial service providers.

-The Financial Services Office is responsible for the regulation of six separate laws:
+The Financial Services Office is responsible for the regulation of three separate laws:

 - California Deferred Deposit Transaction Law (Payday Lenders)